-Collateral Services - Sessions with therapists or counselors and significant persons in the life of a member, focused on the treatment needs of the client in terms of supporting the achievement of the client's treatment goals.
+Collateral Services - Sessions with therapists or counselors and significant persons in the life of a member, focused on the treatment needs of the client, focused on the treatment needs of the client in terms of supporting the achievement of the client's treatment goals.
 Significant persons are individuals that have a personal, not official or professional, relationship with the member.
 Collateral services are an important means of connecting with the significant persons (as described above) as part of gathering information for assessment, as part of educating how best to support the client's recovery, etc. The client may be present, but it is not a requirement that the client is present.